amazon-ion/ion-cli/code-gen-projects/README.md

 }
 ```

-_Note: Code generation subcommand `generate` is under a feature flag.
-It is available
-through `brew install ion-cli --HEAD` or `cargo install ion-cli --all-features`._

 ### Tests

 The tests for the generated code are defined in `tests` module in `lib.rs`.
 It has the following tests: